 2. An Admin or one of the assigned Contract Managers can then create and associate one or more Benefits with the Contract.
 These can either be created by selecting a Benefit Template, and filling in the details that make it unique to that Contract, or by creating a Unique Benefit just for use in that Contract.
 They should fill in at least the (Benefit Template Title), Contract, (Unique Benefit Outcome), Quantity, Supplier, Final Delivery Date, and Benefit Status.

-3. Once they are happy that all of the Benefits have been successfully created, an Admin or one of the assigned Contract Managers can then mark the Contract as Published, which will send an email to any Assessors, Suppliers or Delivery Partners assigned to the Benefits associated with that Contract to let them know it is live.
+3. Once they are happy that all of the Benefits have been successfully created, an Admin or one of the assigned Contract Managers can then mark the Contract as Published, which will send an email to any Project Managers, Suppliers or Delivery Partners assigned to the Benefits associated with that Contract to let them know it is live.

-4. Assessors, Suppliers and Delivery Partners will receive emails a week and a day before and a week after each Delivery Date for each Benefit they are associated with, with a link to a view which lets them type in some evidence and attach any documents or photos which demonstrate what is going to be done or has been done so far.
+4. Project Managers, Suppliers and Delivery Partners will receive emails a week and a day before and a week after each Delivery Date for each Benefit they are associated with, with a link to a view which lets them type in some evidence and attach any documents or photos which demonstrate what is going to be done or has been done so far.

 5. When they submit that evidence for approval, the assigned Contract Managers will receive an email with a link to a view which lets them approve or reject the evidence.
 If they approve it, the submitter receives an email confirming that it has been approved.
 If they reject it, they must type in a reason why, and the submitter receives an email confirming that it has been rejected, including the reason why, and with a link to a view which lets them update their evidence and resubmit it.

 6. Once all of the evidence for an Benefit has been submitted, the assigned Contract Managers will mark it as Complete.
-This will trigger an email to Assessors and Suppliers but not Delivery Partners with a link to a view which lets them select a feedback score, type in an explanation for that score and attach any documents or photos which demonstrate how well the Benefit went.
+This will trigger an email to Project Managers and Suppliers but not Delivery Partners with a link to a view which lets them select a feedback score, type in an explanation for that score and attach any documents or photos which demonstrate how well the Benefit went.

 7. When they submit that score for approval the same process happens as in step 5 above.